top of page

 The Lone Kenworth

-Our only Kenworth to date — a reliable unit that got the job done without fuss.
+Our only Kenworth to date — a 2021 T410 SAR that got the job done without fuss.
 While it held its own, the spotlight has mostly belonged to the Scanias.

 Kenworth on the Clay